TheDownfallOfUsAll/TheSecretTrainToDreamland/README.md

 - `dreamland.db` is created automatically on first run
 - Register and login to unlock persistent AI chat history
 - If no OpenAI key is set, chatbot still works via local persona fallback
+- If `openai` package is not installed, app still runs and chatbot uses local persona fallback

 ## ⚙️ Tech Stack